Sweater 101: How to Plan Sweaters that Fit…and Organize Your Knitting Life at the Same Time

 It consists of

-* 66 pages of text in which you learn all of the above and more.
+* 66 pages of text in which I teach you all of the above and more.

 * Appendix A which is a mini-reference book with schematics that show the standard measurements for 30 sizes, Child’s Size 6 months to Men’s Size 50, in three basic styles.